 Who Approves Reservation Requests?

-The Digital Scholarship Associate, Tiffany C. Esteban, handles all Studio reservations.
+The Digital Humanities Associate, Tiffany C. Esteban, handles all Studio reservations.

 Technology Troubleshooting Procedure